 Using Sacred Touch To Attain A Profound State Of Meditation

-I have made meditation a daily practice for 40 years.
+I have made meditation a daily practice for over 40 years.
 I never had anything like the results I get using Sacred Touch.

 I feel like I am only now finally learning how to meditate.